-- Decorate the house: If your family is like mine, you have several (maybe even a dozen) boxes of decorations.
-Why not involve your little helpers in decorating both the upstairs and downstairs.
+- Decorate the house: If you like to decorate for the holidays, why not involve your little helpers in decorating both the upstairs and downstairs?
 Don't forget good posture when lifting boxes.

 Embrace the weather: If you can't beat it, join it!

 For snowy areas: Build a fort, snowman, or make snow angels.
 Tobogganing is also an effective form of exercise!